 The statue of Edward Dickinson Baker in the Hall of Columns of the U.S. Capitol depicts Baker as a legislator.
 The toga worn over his suit recalls statues of Roman senators.
-During a lifetime of only 50 years, Edward Dickinson Baker practiced law, served in both bodies of the Illinois state legislature and of the United States Congress, and commanded troops in two wars.
 The use of white Italian marble and the classical garment are typical of the neoclassical style practiced by American sculptors in the 19th century.
-At his feet a plumed military hat rests on a book, which sits upon a sword symbolic of his military service.
-On the front of the self base the name “BAKER” appears in raised letters.
+At his feet, a plumed military hat rests on a book, which sits upon a sword symbolic of his military service.
+On the front of the self base, the name "BAKER" appears in raised letters.
 The dark marble pedestal carries on its front a bronze plaque, installed in 1952, with the words:

 EDWARD DICKINSON BAKER